Haystack founder Jim Schott became interested in goats in 1989, and Jim doesn’t do anything halfway.

 In 2003 demand outgrew cheese making capacity and milk requirements pushed the edges of Boulder’s animal per-acre mandate.
 So Haystack added a creamery in Longmont, a 2500 square- foot facility with two aging rooms and started buying milk from Lucky 7 Ranch in Strasburg, CO.
 In 2005, we expanded again by doubling the size of the creamery to 5,000 square-feet including two more aging rooms and a freezer.

-In 2009 and 2010, we brought out three new cheeses: the bloomy-rind Aspen Ash, a goat Camembert, which won a top award at the World Cheese Awards, and a Chile Jack originally made exclusively for Whole Foods Markets’ Rocky Mountain stores.
+In 2009 and 2010, we introduced three new cheeses: the bloomy-rind Aspen Ash, a goat Camembert, which won a first place award at the World Cheese Awards, and a Chile Jack originally made exclusively for Whole Foods Markets’ Rocky Mountain stores.

 Our experiments with new cheeses never cease.
 Come see us at our Creamery, so you can taste what all the fuss is about.
 See you soon.